-In this episode, we’ll cover hourly vs project-based pricing, Deb’s decision to move to Guatemala, and how to deal with staff rotation on the client’s side.
+In this episode, we’ll cover hourly vs project-based pricing, Deb’s decision to move to Guatemala, and how to deal with staff rotation on the client-side.

 Becoming a Digital Nomad

-Living in North Carolina, Deb was already living the digital nomad lifestyle, hardly ever working out of an office, preferring to work out of local restaurants instead.
+Living in North Carolina, Deb was already living the digital nomad lifestyle.
+She hardly ever worked out of an office, preferring to work out of local restaurants and cafes instead.

 Eventually, she found herself asking why she was working out of the same old Starbucks when she could be working from anywhere in the world?

-She then decided to go out looking for an adventure and after considering a number of options (including renting a bus and going cross country) she eventually decided on uprooting her business and moving to Guatemala with a small group of her friends.
+She then decided to go out looking for an adventure, and after considering a number of options (including renting a bus and going cross country) she eventually decided to uproot her business and move to Guatemala with a small group of her friends.

 Some grew tired of the nomadic lifestyle altogether and moved back to North Carolina.
-Others stayed, including Deb, who wasn’t ready to give up on her Guatemala adventure just yet.
+Others stayed, including Deb, who wasn’t ready to give up on her Guatemalan adventure just yet.

 Retainer, hourly, or project-based pricing: what’s the better pricing model?

-A common question we hear from both clients and other service providers is which pricing model is the better: retainer, hourly, or project-based?
-While there isn’t a one size fits all answer the panel shares their take on the advantages of each model.
+A common question we hear from both clients and other service providers is which pricing model is better: retainer, hourly, or project-based?
+While there isn’t a one size fits all answer, the panel shares their take on the advantages of each model.

-Deb and David are both in favor of retainers, most agencies are, while Charles heavily favored hourly pricing.
+Deb and David are both in favor of retainers, as are most agencies, while Charles heavily favored hourly pricing.
 That is up until recently when he had Jonathan Stark introduce him to value-based pricing.

 If you want to learn more about value-based pricing be sure to check out episode 143 of the Freelancers Show featuring Jonathan Stark.